-Here are some frequently asked questions about what to expect in the process of becoming a certified net revenue analyst (CNRA), including information about the requirements, the exam, and maintenance of a CNRA certification.
+Here are some frequently asked questions about what to expect in the process of becoming a Crowe Revenue Cycle Analytics (Crowe RCA) certified net revenue analyst (CNRA), including information about the requirements, the exam, and maintenance of a CNRA certification.

-Achieving the CNRA credential comes with an in-depth understanding of Crowe Revenue Cycle Analytics (Crowe RCA),* which includes knowledge of:
+The CNRA designation lets your peers and the rest of the healthcare market know you are an expert in the Crowe RCA application.
+Achieving the CNRA credential comes with an in-depth understanding of Crowe Revenue Cycle Analytics (Crowe RCA), which includes knowledge of:

 Healthcare finance professionals who have a strong understanding of the core modules of Crowe RCA are ideal candidates for the exam; these professionals must also assist in the preparation or analysis of monthly net revenue.

-Register for the exam by following this link
+Register for the exam

-The examination fee is $400, which includes self-study training materials and a practice test.
+The examination fee is $450, which includes self-study training materials and a practice test.

 After you are certified, you will be invoiced $150 annually.
 Additionally, you must earn a minimum of four hours of Crowe continuing professional education (CPE) credit each calendar year.
-You can earn these credits by: